MySQL Fulltext Index deprecated

 ADD INDEXoptions to drop and re-create each index.

-Thus an administrator may manually drop and re-add the index or simply re-execute the associated update task (
+Thus an administrator may manually drop and re-add the index or simply re-execute the associated update tasks (

 forceupdatetask command-line tool.